COVID -19 Nasal Swab Test:

 COVID 19 Blood Tests:

-These are blood tests that can detect antibodies with high accuracy, to see if a person had previously contracted COVID -19.
-Available to anyone:
+These are blood tests that can detect antibodies with high accuracy, if a person had previously contracted COVID -19 or received Covid Vaccine.
+It takes about 1-2 days to obtain results.

 Frequently Asked Questions: